Ejhay09/WolfreeOne.js/README.md

 ## Quickstart Guide

-1. Pick an email address from the latest [pre-generated accounts](https://github.com/WolfreeOne/WolfreeOne.js/commits/main/email).
+1. Pick an email address from the latest [pre-generated accounts](https://github.com/WolfreeOne/email/commits/main).
 3. Create a [new notebook](https://www.wolframcloud.com/view/newNotebook?type=nb).
 The default password is the email address.
 4. Hit the equal key `=` twice.
 5. Type in your question.
 E.g., `y'=y`.
 6. Hit `Enter`.
 7. Click `Step-by-step solution`.

-Alternatively, follow the steps below to generate your own private account.
+Alternatively, follow the steps below to generate your own private accounts

 1. Visit http://account.wolfram.com.
 2. Press `Ctrl` + `Shift` + `J` + `K` to open the [console](https://webmasters.stackexchange.com/a/77337).